Precedential No. 9: TTAB Affirms 2(a) Deceptiveness Refusal of WHITE JASMINE for Tea

 Deceptiveness: Examining Attorney Christine C. Martin put applicant in hot water by submitting a considerable batch of Internet evidence establishing that "white jasmine" is a type of tea, including evidence of use of that term by competitors of applicant.
 She maintained that the word "white" in applicant's mark is deceptive because its tea does not contain white tea: white tea is believed to have health benefits and its presence is a material factor in the consumer's purchasing decision.

 The Board noted that a mark may be found deceptive based on a single term embedded in a larger mark.
 Deceptiveness under Section 2(a) is an absolute bar to registration.
 The test for determining whether a mark is deceptive under Section 2(a) is as follows: (1) is the term misdescriptive of the character, quality, function, composition or use of the goods?
 (2) If so, are prospective purchasers likely to believe that the misdescription actually describes the goods?
-(3) If so, is the misdescription likely to affect a significant portion of the relevant consumers' decision to purchase?
+(3) If so, is the misdescription likely to affect the purchasing decisions of a significant portion of the relevant consumers?

 As to the second question, the Board found it quite likely that consumers would believe that applicant's tea contains white tea.